laravel/docs/responses.md

 <a name="streamed-responses"></a>
 ### Streamed Responses

-Streamed responses in Laravel provide a powerful way to handle large amounts of data efficiently.
 By streaming data to the client as it is generated, you can significantly reduce memory usage and improve performance, especially for very large responses.
-This approach allows the client to begin processing data before the server has finished sending it.
+Streamed responses allow the client to begin processing data before the server has finished sending it:

     function streamedContent(): Generator {
         yield 'Hello, ';